 Dan earned a bachelor’s degree in civil engineering from the University of Delaware.
 He is a licensed professional engineer in Delaware, Maryland, Pennsylvania, and Florida, and is a licensed large wastewater system designer in Delaware.

-Dan served as the President of the Delaware Association of Professional Engineers and on the Board of Directors for the Delaware Nature Society.
-Dan volunteers at the Sunday Breakfast Mission and is a mentor for engineering college students.
+Dan serves on the Delaware Association of Professional Engineers and on the Board of Directors for the Delaware Nature Society.
+Dan volunteers at the Sunday Breakfast Mission and for the Delaware Nature Society and is a mentor for engineering college students.

 Anthony S. Bartolomeo, PE, ENV SP, Dist.M.ASCE, serves as a Senior Consultant.
 Tony joined Pennoni in 1986 and served as President and Chief Executive Officer for more than 33 years.
 He has more than 40 years of experience in environmental engineering, coupled with broad experience in relationship development at the federal, state, and local government levels, all of which have a stake in the success of major civil infrastructure projects.
 He has integrated the engineering and financial aspects of major projects into the legal, regulatory, and community objectives, to the benefit of Pennoni’s diverse client base.
 Tony is a licensed professional engineer in several states and is a civil engineering graduate of the University of Pennsylvania.